bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     JSON-map with `attributes <http://mesos.apache.org/documentation/latest/attributes-resources/#attributes>`_ for framework.
 While Mesos Master determines how many resources are offered to each framework, the frameworks' schedulers select which of the offered resources to use.
 You can assign "+" or "-"  to an attribute of Mesos resources.
 Resources with "+" attributes are added to the list of resources used for task launching.
 Resources with "-" attributes are not included into this list.
 In case the list of attributes is empty, the range of offered resources is determined by Mesos.
 Find more about Mesos resources in `the official documentation <http://mesos.apache.org/documentation/latest/architecture/>`_.

 - Coordination Service*
     Name of the Apache Zookeeper service required for instance launching syncronization to avoid conflicts at Mesos resources usage.

+.. note:: Select one and the same Apache Zookeeper service for all instances in your pipeline to avoid conflicts at Mesos resources usage.

 - Environment Variables
     Variables used in the framework.